 Sheet Mulching

-Some people refer to sheet mulching as lasagna gardening because this method involves covering the grass with a lot of layers of mulch.
-Cardboard, paper, and other natural materials can be used for this purpose.
+Some people refer to sheet mulching as “lasagna gardening” because this method involves covering the grass with multiple layers of cardboard, mulch or other biodegradable materials to smother the grass and kill it.

 Solarization

 Since you only need clear plastic sheets and some rocks or bricks to hold them in place, you can do solarization yourself.
-The only drawback is that it takes a lot of waiting because it needs some time to work.
+The only drawback is that it takes a considerable amount of time, as it requires some processing time to work effectively.
 If you don’t have plastic sheets stored in your garage, you can buy them for just around $0.10 per square foot.

 Obstacles in Your Yard